Presidential Republic (1925–1973): Jorge Alessandri (1958–1964)

 This succession of problems led the Partido Agrario Laborista (PAL) to withdraw from Ibáñez's government, leaving him isolated.
 On the other hand, the Radicals, Socialists and Communists organized the Frente de Acción Popular (Front for Popular Action), presenting a common candidate to the presidency, Salvador Allende.
 Obtaining 29% of the votes in the 1958 presidential election, he was narrowly defeated by the former Minister of Finances and son of the former President Arturo Alessandri Palma, Jorge Alessandri Rodríguez, who obtained 32% of the vote.
 Alessandri's election was narrowly ratified at the Congress by a right-of-center coalition.
 For the second consecutive time, the President of Chile was not a "traditional politician" figure.

 Alessandri's narrow victory made the 1960 municipal elections decisive.
-Although the liberal-conservative coalition did not win these elections, it succeeded in having a decent score enough to face the left-wing opposition.
+Although the liberal-conservative coalition did not win these elections, it succeeded in having a score decent enough to face the left-wing opposition.
 Alessandri continued to receive their support after the 1961 legislative elections, while the Radical Party entered the governmental coalition, leading the President to have control of both Chambers of Parliament, something which had not occurred in recent times.

 Despite these electoral successes, Alessandri's tenure had to face two successive earthquakes, one on May 21, 1960, day of the inauguration of the parliamentary session, and another the following day, known abroad as the Great Chilean earthquake, causing local tsunamis and leading to 2,000 to 5,000 dead.
 Cities such as Puerto Saavedra, Valdivia, Osorno, Puerto Montt and Ancud were the most affected.
 Valdivia had to be completely evacuated following landslides threatening to block the outflow of Riñihue Lake, leading to the Riñihuazo damming project.

 Thousands of volunteers helped survivors in rebuilding local infrastructures, while the United States, Cuba, Brazil, France, Italy and other countries sent international aid.
 Chile's situation forced the state to accept the US conditions for the receiving of aid via John F. Kennedy's assistance plan for Latin America, the Alliance for Progress, including the first steps of the Chilean land reform.
 The disaster led to renewed inflation, and consequently to important strikes during 1961, followed by copper miners, teachers, physicians, banks and ports.
 Despite this, the country was retained as the host for the 1962 FIFA World Cup, initially awarded to the country in 1956.

 In the 1963 municipal elections, the liberal-conservative coalition lost many seats, while the Christian-Democrats and the FRAP (Socialists and Communists) made major gains.